mdrisco4/National-Parks/part-ii.md

 #### Track a Stock

 When the user clicks on a stock's "Track Stock" button, the following should happen...
-- A `POST` request is made to the local Rails API.
+- A `POST` request is made to the GA API.
 If successful, it will add the newly-tracked stock to the database.
 - The user is redirected to the dashboard view.
 The tracked stock should now be visible

-## 3. Stock (`/stocks/:symbol`)

-The stock information beyond name and symbol (e.g., `Current Price`, `Change`) should no longer be pulled from hard-coded data.
-Instead, this information should be pulled from the [Markit on Demand API](http://dev.markitondemand.com/MODApis/).

-When this view loads, a call will be made to the [Markit on Demand API](http://dev.markitondemand.com/MODApis/) that returns a JSON representation of the stock in question.

-> Please reference the earlier note about the Markit on Demand API and `jsonp`

-If the API call is successful, that stock's information should be displayed on the page.